 104.11 Alternative materials, design and methods of construction and equipment.
 The provisions of this code are not intended to prevent the installation of any material or to prohibit any design or method of construction not specifically prescribed by this code, provided that any such alternative has been approved.
-An alternative material, design or method of construction shall be approved where the building official finds that the proposed alternative meets all of the following:
+An alternative material, design or method of construction shall be approved where the building official finds that the proposed alternative meets all the following:

-1. The alternative material, design or method of construction is satisfactory and complies with the intent of the provisions of this code,
+- 1. The alternative material, design or method of construction is satisfactory and complies with the intent of the provisions of this code.

-2. The material, method or work offered is, for the purpose intended, not less than the equivalent of that prescribed in this code as it pertains to the following:
+- 2. The material, method or work offered is, for the purpose intended, not less than the equivalent of that prescribed in this code as it pertains to the following:

-- 2.1.
-Quality.
+- 2.1 Quality

-- 2.2.
-Strength.
+- 2.2 Strength

-- 2.3.
-Effectiveness.
+- 2.3 Effectiveness

-- 2.4.
-Fire resistance.
+- 2.4 Fire Resistance

-- 2.5.
-Durability.
+- 2.5 Durability

+- 2.6 Level of Sanitation

-- 2.6.
-Safety.
+- 2.7 Safety

+The building official shall require that sufficient evidence or proof be submitted to substantiate any claim made regarding the alternative.
 Where the alternative material, design or method of construction is not approved, the building official shall respond in writing, stating the reasons why the alternative was not approved.